gparlakov/jstalks-2021-optimising-angular/TASKS.md

 ### 16. Performance tools setup

-1. `npm i -g webpack-bundle-analyzer` see [help](webpack-bundle-analyzer)
+1. Run `npm i -g webpack-bundle-analyzer` see [help](webpack-bundle-analyzer)
-2. run `npm
+2. Run `ng build --prod --stats-json`
+3. Run `webpack-bundle-analyzer dist/stats.json`
+4. Notice
+    - settings module not
+    - moment locales - even though we need only few of them - us/de/ru
+    - pusher - even though we need to ask user for permission
+    - PDFViewer - only used in one component but part of vendor js (no vendor in prod?)
+Demonstrate how to remove the moment js locales not in use

+# Day 5.
+State management

 ### N State management

 // TODO test suggestion out

-All 3 HomeComponent, ProfileArticlesComponent, ProfileFavoritesComponent use the articles filter functionality and separately change the filter of the articl.
+All 3 HomeComponent, ProfileArticlesComponent, ProfileFavoritesComponent use the articles filter functionality and separately change the filter of the article.
 Home toggles between `Feed`, `Global feed` (i.e. latest) and `Tags` in the filter ProfileArticlesComponent, ProfileFavoritesComponent toggles between `Own` and `Favorites`.
 It seems the Article Service would not be ideal to keep the state (for now it's ok - since it's only shown in one place)